near/docs/docs/local-setup/running-testnet.md

 ## Intro

-This will teach you how to set up a node that syncs with the official TestNet.
+This will teach you how to set up a node that syncs with the official testnet/betanet.
 You can take a look at the core code found here: [https://github.com/nearprotocol/nearcore](https://github.com/nearprotocol/nearcore)

-If you want to run a node, and then become a validator, read below and then follow these instructions:
+If you want to run a node, and then become a validator, read below and then follow these instructions.

+## Nearup Installation
+The steps in this document will require nearup to run the node.
+You can install nearup by following the instructions at https://github.com/near/nearup (follow instructions under prerequisites and install sections).

 ## Setup